drycc-addons/addons/addons/mysql-cluster/8.0/chart/mysql-cluster/README.md

 ### To 9.0.0

-This major release renames several values in this chart and adds missing features, in order to be aligned with the rest of the assets in the Bitnami charts repository.
+This major release renames several values in this chart and adds missing features, in order to be aligned with the rest of the assets in the Drycc charts repository.

 Affected values: